Sowbaranika1111/Experiences-Project/exp-prjt.md

 - created to share data ,when they need to be accessible by many components at different nesting levels or the components that are not directly related to each other

-- To dislay all the exeriences we create a context API in our prjt (Folder -> context,StoreContext.jsx)
+- To dislay all the experiences we create a context API in our prjt (Folder -> context,StoreContext.jsx)

 #### Props
 - props is a spl keyword in React that stands for properties nd is used for passing data from one component to another.

+  - FoodItem is ExperiencesVideo all the exp displayed are from ExperiencesVideo

--
+  - Cart is AddToFav